-Laminating Your Pie Dough is the Secret to the Flakiest Crust
+Laminating Your Pie Dough Is the Secret to the Flakiest Crust

-You may have heard this term before in reference to croissants or other pastries, such as danish.
+You may have heard this term before in reference to croissants or other pastries, such as Danish.
 "Lamination is the process of folding and rolling butter into dough over and over again to create super-thin layers," writes Nina Friend for Food & Wine.
 "These layers, which alternate between butter and dough, are what give croissants their signature honeycomb interior structure and their fabulously flaky texture."

 Lamination can be a tedious, time-intensive process, but it's the key step to achieving those coveted flaky layers of pastry.
-This technique is typically used in making croissants, pain au chocolat, or danish.
+This technique is typically used in making croissants, pain au chocolat, or Danish.
 But…why not pie dough?
 When judging pie dough, one of the qualities I'm evaluating is its flakiness—the more crispy, golden layers of pastry, the better.
-The last thing I want in pie is a dense, soggy bottom.
+The last thing I want in a pie is a dense, soggy bottom.

 When it comes to pie, the process of "lamination" takes on a slightly different meaning.
 Rather than sandwiching butter between layers of dough, laminating pie dough simply involves rolling and folding pie dough (which already has the butter incorporated) to create flaky layers.
 Consider this a shortcut version of lamination—rather than spend hours beating a block of butter into a smooth sheet, as you would when making croissants, all you have to do to laminate your pie dough is roll it out, then fold it.
 Here's how it's done.